 Neural Networks that Support Locomotion

 In quadrupedal animals, locomotion is produced by the activity of a spinal pattern generator.
 Cats and dogs with high spinal transection achieve a crude pattern of walking on the treadmill, provided their balance is supported.
-This “fictive locomotion” can be stimulated with L-dopa or clonidine, and occurs independent of sensory feedback.6 In the spinal ...
+This “fictive locomotion” can be stimulated with L-dopa or clonidine, and occurs independent of sensory feedback.6 In the spinal cord, ...